4th of July Mattress Sales: The Best Mattress Deal of 2024

 Which offers the best deal?
 It all depends on what you want.
 For instance, if you want a memory foam mattress, browsing online might be the better option.
 But, if you’re looking for a hybrid or an innerspring bed, you may prefer shopping in-store.

-Online mattress companies, or bed-in-a-box brands, offer higher quality materials because they don’t have to worry about paying commissions or storage fees.
+Online mattress companies, or mattress-in-a-box brands, offer higher quality materials because they don’t have to worry about paying commissions or storage fees.
 You can get a high-quality mattress at a lower price online compared to in-store.
 When you order an online mattress, the bed is compressed, rolled up, and delivered to your door in a box for convenience.

 The only drawback to online shopping is that you’re not able to try out the mattress before purchasing.
 However, online companies offer extensive sleep trials, which give you up to 100 nights to try out a new bed.
-If you don’t like the mattress, you can return or exchange it for a different model.
+If you don’t like the mattress, you can return it for a different model.

 If you would rather try out a mattress before buying it, you’ll like shopping at brick-and-mortar stores.
 These shops have showrooms where you can try out different mattress models.
 Some stores may have specific brands in stock so that you can enjoy your new bed that night.
 Mattress stores may also offer white glove delivery services.
 Professionals install your new mattress and take away the old one.